 Semantics

 SampleFormat indicates the structure of the sample as defined by the sample entry type equal to aux_info_type.
+For example, the sample format of subclause 4.2.3 for a L-HEVC sample with sample entry type 'lhv1'.

 MultiLayerSampleAuxiliaryDataFormat indicates an instance of the SampleFormat.